How using reader-centric value proposition impacts conversion on Facebook ads

 × 0% increase in average gift

-By using copy that was reader-centric rather than organization-centric, we were able to increase clicks to the acquisition page by 27.7%.
+By using copy that was reader-centric rather than organization-centric, we were able to increase conversion by 28%.
 People are more likely to click-through from an ad to a landing page when we can connect with their needs.
-This approach increases the appeal of the offer resulting in higher motivation.
-As a result, more traffic to the acquisition page should increase the amount of people subscribing to this free email series.
+This approach increases the appeal of the offer resulting in higher motivation and more people wanting and potentially getting the offer.

 If you have any questions about this experiment or would like additional details not discussed above, please feel free to contact them directly.